Published 07:45 IST, October 25th 2024

 Brent crude futures climbed 45 cents, or 0.6 per cent, to $74.83 a barrel by 0036 GMT while US West Texas Intermediate crude was at $70.62 a barrel, up 43 cents, or 0.6 per cent.

-"We remain of view that right price for crude oil currently is around $70 where it is now, as we await fresh price drivers, including outcome of China's NPC Standing Committee meeting as well as Israel's response to Iran's October 1 missile attack," IG market analyst Tony Sycamore said in a note, referring to WTI prices.
+"We remain of the view that the right price for crude oil currently is around $70 where it is now, as we await fresh price drivers, including the outcome of China's NPC Standing Committee meeting as well as Israel's response to Iran's October 1 missile attack," IG market analyst Tony Sycamore said in a note, referring to WTI prices.

-Oil trers are waiting for Israel's response to a missile attack by Iran on Oct.
+Oil traders are waiting for Israel's response to a missile attack by Iran on Oct.
 1 that may involve hitting Tehran's oil infrastructure and disrupt supplies, although reports said Israel would strike Iranian military, not nuclear or oil, targets.

-US Secretary of State Antony Blinken said on Thursday that United States does not want a protracted Israeli campaign in Lebanon, while France has called for a ceasefire and focus on diplomacy.
+US Secretary of State Antony Blinken said on Thursday that the United States does not want a protracted Israeli campaign in Lebanon, while France has called for a ceasefire and focus on diplomacy.

-Investors are also eyeing more clarity on Beijing's stimulus policies, although analysts do not expect such measures to provide a major boost to oil demand from China, world's No. 2 consumer.
+Investors are also eyeing more clarity on Beijing's stimulus policies, although analysts do not expect such measures to provide a major boost to oil demand from China, the world's No. 2 consumer.

-07:45 IST, October 25th 2024
+Updated 07:45 IST, October 25th 2024